awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

 OTEL_EXPORTER_OTLP_HEADERS: "x-honeycomb-team=${HONEYCOMB_API_KEY}"
 ```

-**4.** Add open telemetry libraries (packages) to requirements.txt to ensure that these packages are installed when deploying the application, and the backend application will have the necessary instrumentation to generate and export telemetry data to a tracing and monitoring backend service like Honeycomb.io
+**4. Add open telemetry libraries (packages) to requirements.txt**

+- This is to ensure that these packages are installed when deploying the application, and the backend application will have the necessary instrumentation to generate and export telemetry data to a tracing and monitoring backend service like Honeycomb.io

 ```
 opentelemetry-api